Skip to content

 Indicative pricing — your actual quote will vary

 A single-room design consultation (2–3 hour visit, mood board, shopping list) typically runs €350–€700.
 A full-room design package (concept, drawings, sourcing, supervision) is €1,500–€3,500 per room.
-Whole-house design schemes for new buyers or major renovation are €8,000–€25,000+ depending on size and finish level.
-Hourly rates for ad-hoc consultation are €80–€140.
-Some designers charge a percentage of project budget (10–20%) for full-service projects including procurement and project management.
+Whole-house design schemes for new buyers or major renovations are €8,000–€25,000+ depending on size and finish level.
+Hourly rates for ad-hoc consultation are €80–€140, and some designers charge a percentage of the project budget (10–20%) for full-service work including procurement and project management.
+Before any work starts, insist on an itemised quote that sets out the fee model, deliverables, and what's excluded.
+When you post an interior design job on Jobiit, your matched designer provides exactly that — a free, no-obligation itemised quote.

 These are indicative ranges based on typical Irish jobs.
-Final pricing depends on scope, materials, urgency, and the trader you choose.
-On Jobiit you'll receive itemised quotes (labour, materials, VAT) so there are no surprises.
+Final pricing depends on scope, materials, and urgency.
+On Jobiit your matched trader sends one fully itemised quote (labour, materials, VAT) so there are no surprises.

 Why hire your interior designer through Jobiit